nf-core/genomeassembler/docs/usage.md

 ### Multiple runs of the same sample

-For ONT reads, a folder containing several fastq files can be provided, which will be concatenated into a single file if `--collect` is used.
+For ONT reads, a glob pattern can be provided, matching files will be concatenated into a single file if `--collect` is used.
 Generally we recommend to provide all reads in a single file.

 ## Running the pipeline